 What Vitamin K-2 mainly does is it puts calcium in the right place.

-D3 brings the calcium into the system, A gets rid of it when it's done, and K-2 puts it in the right place, into your bones instead of your arteries.
+The simple model is this: It's all about the calcium.
+Vitamin D3 brings the calcium INTO the system, Vitamin A moves it OUT when it's done, and Vitamin K-2 puts it in the RIGHT PLACE: into your bones instead of your arteries.
 K-2 activates bone construction, deactivates bone destruction, and regulates calcium deposits in the arteries.

 K-2 works with Vitamin D in calcium regulation to reduce plaques in the arteries AND maintain bones.
 K-2 is not the same as K-1 which comes from veggies and noone is deficient in.
 Everyone (generally) is deficient in K-2 which comes from fermented soybeans, "natto".
-In Japan where they eat this nasty natto stuff, no osteoporosis, but in Northern / Eastern Japan where they don't, lots of broken hips.
+In Japan where they eat this gooey natto stuff, no osteoporosis, but in Northern / Eastern Japan where they don't, guess what?: Lots of broken hips.
+The two maps are not perfectly identical, but very, remarkably similar.

-Take the supplements.
-K-2 as MK-7 at 500mcg/day, not 180mcg/day.
+So, please, take K-2 supplements.
+None of us eat natto, and most of us are low, and it's not in the vegetables like K-1.
+Take K-2 in the form of MK-7 at 360mcg/day, not 180mcg/day.
 Or justify why not.
-Tested safe under 4500mcg/day * 2 years.
-K-2 as MK-4 has been prescribed for osteoporosis in Japan for decades, at 45mg/day (yes mg not mcg: 1mg=1000mcg).
+It's been tested safe at under 4500mcg/day * 2 years, so why would you want to be so low?
+K-2 as MK-4 (also K-2, but with faster breakdown than MK-7) has been prescribed for osteoporosis in Japan for decades, at 45mg/day (yes mg not mcg: 1mg=1000mcg).
 There is no known safe upper limit to K-2 consumption; in Japan they will even do double dosing of the 45mg treatment.)
-So look it up.
+So at least look it up, please.
+I'm just a self-studying plumber, you have to make up your own mind!

 So that's how we measure the RDA, and that's what it means.
 So, do you think that's enough?

-No, it's not enough.
-You might have a hundred or 800 uses for some essential nutrient, like Vitamins D3 and K2 are our great first examples, and if you don't get the RDA then you die in the short term, but if you get the RDA, it still might not be enough for all the 800 uses that might give you a long and healthy life.
+I don't think it's enough.
+You might have a hundred or 800 uses for some essential nutrient, like Vitamins D3 and K2 are our great first examples, and, yes, if you don't get the RDA then you die in the short term, but if you get the RDA, it still might not be enough for all the 800 uses that might give you a long and healthy life.
 The RDA is only designed to be good for keeping you alive in the short term.

 So what we'd like to know is, What is the Optimum Healthy Allowance?
 This will depend on all the good uses of all the different nutrients, perhaps half of which we haven't even put on the list yet, according to Dr. Patrick.
 So we need a lot of research, basically, to figure this out.
-Meanwhile, we can expect that the RDAs might often be insufficient for keeping you strong and healthy for a long time, not merely alive for a short while.
+Please go donate to some studies!
+And meanwhile, we can expect that the RDAs might often be insufficient for keeping you strong and healthy for a long time, not merely alive for a short while.

 It's not like if you consume half the RDA then half your needs are met: No!
 If you consume half the RDA then half the needs ON ONE BRANCH of the tree of needs are met.
 The other branches will make you live better, or longer, or have stronger bones, etc., but they get ZIP if you don't COMPLETELY meet the needs of the most important short-term need first.